freeCodeCamp/i18n-curriculum/curriculum/challenges/german/03-front-end-development-libraries/sass/use-each-to-map-over-items-in-a-list.md

 ---
 id: 587d7dbf367417b2b2512bba
-title: Verwende @each, um über Elemente in einer Liste zu iterieren
+title: Use @each to Map Over Items in a List
 challengeType: 0
 forumTopicId: 301461
 dashedName: use-each-to-map-over-items-in-a-list